 FF: I can see that you’ve written and directed some short films.
 Are you now focusing on acting or do you think you might return to writing and directing one day?

 HO: I’m planning on directing and writing some more.
 I’m writing a feature film right now.
 And a TV series.
 So yeah, for sure.
 I just want to make movies and being a director and a writer that’s kind of taking control over your own fantasy world, and you get to use your imagination and just create what was in your head.
 And I think that’s fantastic.

 FF: Yeah, that was going to be my last question… What are you working on now/next?
 Can you maybe tell us a little bit more about that?
 As much as you’re able and willing to at the moment?

 HO: So, my next film coming up that we’ve shot this year is Ruben Östlund’s Triangle of Sadness (2021).
-His last film was called The Square (2017) and he won the Palm d’Or at Cannes with it.
-So this is the biggest Swedish production this year and I’m so grateful and excited that I got to be a part of it.
-And it takes place on a yacht cruise.
-And I play one of the crew members who’s really flirtatious and sleeps with my boss and stuff like that.
+His last film was called The Square (2017) with Elisabeth Moss and Dominic West; he won the Palm d’Or at Cannes with it.
+So this is the biggest Swedish production this year [speaking in 2020] and I’m so grateful and excited that I got to be a part of it.

 Film lover.
 Coffee hater.
 Raising a newborn during a global pandemic and interviewing indie filmmakers in between nappy changes.